 Information for Residents

 The first thing you need to know is that anyone who’s required to have a fishing license in Virginia must have it on them.
-You can have an electronic copy, printed paper, or annual hard card.
-You need to show it to any officer who requires to see it, as well as any owner, lessee, or representative of land you’re fishing on.
+You can have an electronic copy, printed paper, or annual hard card, and you need to show it to any officer who requires to see it.

 Who’s considered a Virginia resident?